Siege of Fort Meigs: Siege begins

 After several delays caused by heavy rain, Procter and 522 regulars from the 41st Regiment of Foot, the Royal Newfoundland Regiment of Fencible Infantry and the Royal Artillery embarked aboard the vessels of the Provincial Marine on April 23 and sailed across Lake Erie to Maumee Bay.
 462 militia followed in batteaux.
 Tecumseh and the Wyandot chief Roundhead led roughly 1,200 Wyandot, Shawnee, Potawatomi, Odawa, and Ojibwe warriors overland and rendezvoused with Procter on 29 April.

 Procter established his headquarters at the abandoned Fort Miami.
 He tasked Tecumseh with lightly investing Fort Meigs while four artillery batteries were established on the north side of the river.
 On the night of April 30, one of Procter's two gunboats fired 30 rounds at the fort before withdrawing.
 The following morning, two 24-pounder guns, three 12-pounder guns, an 8 inch howitzer, two 5½-inch howitzers, two 5½-inch mortars, and both gunboats opened fire on the fort.

-The bombardment caused caused little damage due to the extensive earthworks that Harrison had ordered constructed inside the fort.
+The bombardment caused little damage due to the extensive earthworks that Harrison had ordered constructed inside the fort.
 Harrison had his artillery return fire but his supply of ammunition was limited and the shelling had little effect.
 On 3 May, Procter sent a letter to Harrison demanding the surrender of Fort Meigs in order to prevent the "effusion of blood."
 Harrison replied, "Tell General Proctor that if he shall take the fort it will be under circumstances that will do him more honor than a thousand surrenders."
 After this refusal, Procter had an additional battery placed on the south side of the river 300 yards east of the fort.